 Hello Warriors,

-It is my honor and privilege to be serving as your 2024-2025 ASI President and I want to thank you for trusting me in this role.
-I am excited for this upcoming year and look forward to continuing to advocate for our diverse and vibrant student body.
+It is an incredible honor to serve as your 2025–2026 ASI President.
+I want to thank you for placing your trust in me, and I'm truly excited for the year ahead and deeply committed to advocating for the needs and interests of our diverse and vibrant student body.

 President - Associated Students, Inc.